Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Introduction

-\ \ \ This paper is organized as the following.
+This paper is organized as the following.

-\ \ \ In section \ref{sec:2}, first, we review the {\it Reeb space} of a smooth map, which is defined as the space consisting of all the connected components of the fibers of the map.
-Second, we review the definition and fundamental terminologies of {\it round} fold maps in \cite{kitazawa 2}.
-For example, we recall {\it axes}, which are rays originating from points in the connected components of the sets consisting of all the regular values located in the centers of the target Euclidean spaces and {\it proper cores}, which are closed discs embedded in the previous connected components of the sets of regular values (FIGURE \ref{fig:1}).
+In section \ref{sec:2}, first, we review the {\it Reeb space} of a smooth map, which is defined as the space consisting of all connected components of the inverse images of the map.
+Second, we reformulate {\it round} fold maps.
+For example, as a new ingredient, we define a function obtained by gluing two copies of a Morse function satisfying the following on the boundaries as a specific round fold map. \begin{itemize} \item If the source manifold is a compact manifold with non-empty boundary, then the inverse image of the minimum is the boundary. \item Singular points are in the interior of the source manifold. \item At distinct singular points, the values are distinct. \end{itemize}

-\ \ \ In section \ref{sec:3}, we first introduce known results on round fold maps on spheres and we construct round fold maps on $m$-dimensional closed smooth manifolds having the structures of bundles over $S^n$ whose fibers are smooth manifolds and whose structure groups consist of diffeomorphisms with $m \geq n \geq 2$ such that the inverse images of axes are diffeomorphic to cylinders (Theorems \ref{thm:1}-\ref{thm:4}).
+In section \ref{sec:3}, we first introduce known results on round fold maps on spheres and we construct round fold maps on $m$-dimensional closed smooth manifolds regarded as the total spaces of bundles over $S^n$ whose fibers are smooth manifolds and whose structure groups consist of diffeomorphisms such that the inverse images of axes are diffeomorphic to cylinders (Theorems \ref{thm:1}-\ref{thm:4}) under the assumption that the relation $m \geq n (\geq 2)$ holds.
+This is partially presented in \cite{kitazawa} and \cite{kitazawa2}.

+In section \ref{sec:4}, we study the topologies and the differentiable structures of $m$-dimensional manifolds admitting round fold maps into ${\mathbb{R}}^n$ under the condition that the relation $m \geq 2n$ holds and additional algebraic and differential topological conditions.
+First, we recall a result on homology and homotopy groups of manifolds admitting round fold maps such that the inverse images of regular values are spheres shown in \cite{kitazawa} or \cite{kitazawa2} (Proposition \ref{prop:1}).